top of page

 You MUST know this for the exam:

-• Reduction (reduce chance of loss)
+• Reduction (Reduces the probability of loss)

-• Transfer (insurance)
+• Transfer (Purchasing insurance)

 Elements of Insurable Risk